mbadolato/iTerm2-Color-Schemes/README.md

 ## Installation Instructions

-There are 2 ways to install an iTerm theme (both go to the same configuration location):
+There are 3 ways to install an iTerm theme:

 - Direct way via keyboard shortcut:
   - Launch iTerm 2.
 Get the latest version at <a href="http://www.iterm2.com">iterm2.com</a>